 If you want to create a delicious charcuterie board, be sure to start with the best quality ingredients you can find.
 Typical mass-produced selections from the grocery store just won’t cut it if you want your charcuterie board to be something special.
 S. Clyde Weaver has a long history of producing high-quality smoked meats, cheeses and other delicacies that are fit for any special occasion.

 We offer a wide enough variety to outfit an entire charcuterie board, especially if you choose to focus on traditional Lancaster County favorites.
-Browse through our online store and get started building the perfect charcuterie board today.
+Browse through our online store or check out our S. Clyde Weaver Lancaster and East Petersburg locations and get started building the perfect charcuterie board today.